thetemplateblog/openreef/docs/calibration/calibration-guide.md

 #### Step 3: Calculate & Save

 Same process as phosphate.
+Use the automated analysis tool in `tools/calibration/` to calculate fit coefficients (see [tools/calibration/README.md](../../tools/calibration/README.md)).

 Save to `nitrate_cal.json`:

 ```json
 {